Japan is a thunderclap of pure, distilled Amazing.

 Late March and early April are the tail-end of low season and a prime time to see sakura (cherry blossoms), so my husband and I had to take a second chance to see the sakura at peak bloom one more time.
 Tokyo is a busy city anyway (understatement!), so I can’t imagine the crowds during Golden Week (festival week, 29 April through 5 May) or summer.

 The flower passion in Japan is awe-inspiring.
 We’ve seen a forecaster on the morning news whose specialty was communicating when flowers are expected to bloom across Japan.
 Google Maps even has sakura bloom indicator with information of which parks are in full bloom during sakura season.

 Protip: Check the Instagram “#cherryblossom” hashtag to quickly spot which blossoms are in bloom in any part of the city.
-(Thank you to a fellow traveler Mr. Forkful and I met at Baird Beer craft beer taproom in Harajuku.)

 We couldn’t forget to hanami.
 Picnicing under sakura blossoms around town is a must.
 Whole businesses reserve areas for their employees to hanami with a tons of food, sake, and beer.
 Buy a mutli-dish bento at a train station or 7-Eleven—konbinis (convenience stores) actually have great quality food—get a small blanket or tarp at the Don Quijote and savor a meal under the blossoms.
 Don’t forget to BYOB because drinking under the blossoms is legal.